 - An audit report by an OHS Auditor (in compliance with the Work Health and Safety Management Systems and Auditing Guidelines Edition 5) attesting that the Corporate Work Health and Safety Management System:

-- appropriately comprehends all current Work Health and Safety Legislation and other Work Health and Safety requirements; and
+- appropriately comprehends all current Work Health and Safety Legislation and other Work Health and Safety requirements

 - includes requirements for audit, by an OHS Auditor independent of the Contractor, of compliance, currency and effective implementation at intervals of not less than three years.